timble/stack/README.md

 }
 ```

-Just make sure you add a 100x100 pixels PNG image to your `images/stack` folder (don't place within vendor folder).
+Just make sure you add both the 'description' and 'url' and add a 100x100 pixels PNG image to your `images/stack` folder (don't place within vendor folder).

 Grunt contrib copy example (place in your gruntfile)
 ----------------------------------------------------